ImperialCollegeLondon/pyrealm/docs/source/development/overview.md

 ## The package development environment

+The short descriptions below provide the key commands needed to set up your development environment and provide links to more detailed descriptions of code development for `pyrealm`.

 ### Python environment

 You will need to install Python 3.10 or greater to develop `pyrealm`.
 We recommend using